Alum’s Lifelong Quest: Searching for Jewellery Unicorns

-Alan Nacht is on a never-ending quest to find the “jewelry unicorn” – a piece of great beauty and value that has somehow gone unnoticed.
+Alan Nacht is on a never-ending quest to find the “jewellery unicorn” – a piece of great beauty and value that has somehow gone unnoticed.

-This quest motivates Nacht as he starts every workday – and if his enthusiasm ever wanes, all he has to do is remember the jewelry unicorns he’s found in the past.
+This quest motivates Nacht as he starts every working day – and if his enthusiasm ever wanes, all he has to do is remember the jewellery unicorns he’s found in the past.

 Take the modern bangle bracelet studded with 10 cushion-shaped sapphires and small round diamonds Nacht saw on a buying trip several years ago.
 Looking more closely at the piece, he noticed that the cut of the sapphires was far older than the bracelet.
 So he bought it and later learned that his hunch was right: the sapphires were from the legendary locale of Kashmir.

 Another time, Nacht was having lunch with the owner of a well-known antique jewellery store in London who showed him a French tutti fruitti bracelet glittering with a large Asscher cut diamond set in the clasp and asked, “Alan, do you think that the diamond is pink?”

 “Yes, and please give me an invoice,” Nacht said, later finding out that the 1.12 carat diamond was a Fancy Pink.

 “Luck and longevity in the business go hand-in-hand to find the elusive jewellery unicorn,” Nacht said.
 “There are items that have intrinsic value and little material value.
 Others have material value and little intrinsic value.
 The unicorn is the piece that wakes up all that you have experienced, talked and learned about and dreamed of seeing.
 And there it is right in front of you!”